A discrete de Rham method for the Reissner-Mindlin plate bending problem on polygonal meshes

 We notice that the tests we present here are among the few on high-order schemes for the Reissner--Mindlin plate model.
-In \cite{Beirao-Da-Veiga.Hughes.ea:15}, isogeometric schemes are considered up to a polynomial degree 5, corresponding to a convergence rate in $h^4$, and thus to the choice $k=3$ in the DDR scheme.
+In \cite{Beirao-da-Veiga.Hughes.ea:15}, isogeometric schemes are considered up to a polynomial degree 5, corres\-ponding to a convergence rate in $h^4$, and thus to the choice $k=3$ in the DDR scheme.
 The smallest thickness considered in this reference is $t=10^{-3}$, and the largest mesh has about 300 rectangles; at these levels, no rounding error is noticeable in our tests (to compare, the second locally refined mesh we consider has more than 600 elements, and the largest one has more than 10,000 elements).
 An over-penalised discontinuous Galerkin scheme is presented in \cite{Bosing.Carstensen:15}, and tests are produced with a polynomial degree 4 (convergence rate in $h^3$), corresponding to $k=2$ for the DDR scheme.
-Very thin plates are considered in these tests, with $t$ as small as $10^{-6}$; however, for this thickness, the largest triangular mesh in the tests of \cite{Bosing.Carstensen:15} has 512 triangles; our second coarsest triangular mesh has 896 triangles and, as can be seen in Figure \ref{fig:poly.tri}, for $k=2$ and at this size of mesh the convergence is not affected by round-off errors.
-It therefore seems that those previous tests were carried out under conditions in which round-off errors are not perceptible, and that the tests we present here are the first ones to highlight this phenomenon for high-order schemes and very thin plates.
+Very thin plates are considered in these tests, with $t$ as small as $10^{-6}$; however, for this thickness, the largest triangular mesh in the tests of \cite{Bosing.Carstensen:15} has 512 triangles; our second coarsest triangular mesh has 896 triangles and, as can be seen in Figure \ref{fig:poly.tri}, for $k=2$ and at this size of mesh the convergence is not affected by the increase in the condition number of the matrix.
+It therefore seems that those previous tests were carried out under conditions in which the conditioning of the matrix remains reasonable, and that the tests we present here are the first ones to highlight this phenomenon for high-order schemes and very thin plates.